blackducksoftware/opssight-connector/install/hub/README.md

 kubectl create secret generic db-creds --from-literal=blackduck=blackduck123 --from-literal=blackduck_user=blackduck123 -n myhub
 ```

-2) Then, create the `blackduck` and `blackduck_user` users in the database, and set their passwords to the ones above, and run the external-postgres-init script on your database to set up the schema.
-Then, edit the `HUB_POSTGRES_HOST` field in the `hub-db-config` configmap to match the DNS name or IP address of your external postgres host (alternatively, use a headless service for advanced users).
+2) Then, create the `blackduck` and `blackduck_user` users in the database, set their passwords to the ones above, and run the external-postgres-init script on your database to set up the schema.

+3) Finally, edit the `HUB_POSTGRES_HOST` field in the `hub-db-config` configmap to match the DNS name or IP address of your external postgres host (alternatively, use a headless service for advanced users).
+Use `kubectl edit cm` or `oc edit cm` to do this.

 Your external database is now set up.
 Move on to step 4 to install the hub.

 #### Step 4: Finally, create the hub app's containers.

-You have now set up the main initial containers that the blackduck hub depends on, and set its database up.
-Now you can start the rest of the application.
-As mentioned earlier, for fully production deployment, you'll want to replace emptyDir's with real storage directories based on your admin's recommendation before running this:
+You have now set up the main initial containers that the blackduck hub depends on, and set its database up; you can start the rest of the application.
+As mentioned earlier, for fully production deployment, you'll want to replace emptyDir's with real storage directories based on your admin's recommendation.
+Then all you have to do is create the 3rd yaml file, like so, and the hub will be up and running in a few minutes:

 ```
 #### Done setting up the external DB.